tsgates/arch-wiki-markdown/wiki/ATI.md

     Option "EnablePageFlip" "on"

-AGPFastWrite will enable fast writes for AGP cards.
-This one can cause instabilities, so be prepared to remove it if you cannot get into X.
-This option is not used when KMS is on.

-    Option "AGPFastWrite" "yes"

 EXAVSync option attempts to avoid tearing by stalling the engine until the display controller has passed the destination region.
 It reduces tearing at the cost of performance and has been know to cause